MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

-  Google Chrome shows a warning page when users visit sites that have SSL errors.
+  Microsoft Edge shows a warning page when users visit sites that have SSL errors.

 If you enable or don't configure (default) this policy, users can click through these warning pages.